Fiona Ma: Accusations of impropriety

 In summer of 2021, a former staffer filed a civil rights complaint against Ma, alleging sexual harassment and wrongful termination for declining the harassing behavior.
-In the court filings, Judith Blackwell complained that Ma created a hostile work environment by making overt and unwanted advances while the two shared a hotel room on a work trips.
+In court filings, Judith Blackwell complained that Ma created a hostile work environment by making overt and unwanted advances while the two shared a hotel room on work trips.
 Such behavior included exposing her bare rear end to Blackwell on multiple occasions.
-Ma also showered Blackwell in gifts, such as jewelry, a prime parking spot and marijuana edibles, up until the time she was fired according to Politico.
+Ma also gave Blackwell many gifts, such as jewelry, a prime parking spot and marijuana edibles, up until the time she was fired according to Politico.
 Ma is also accused of accepting inappropriate gifts.

 Ma had also shared hotel rooms 13 times with her chief of staff over a two-year period.
-And while the practice of sharing rooms with subordinates does not violate departmental policy, the situation was criticized as, according to the Associated Press.
-Ma has denied any wrongdoing in her defense against Blackwell and has said the sharing of hotel rooms was a cost-saving measure.
+And while the practice of sharing rooms with subordinates does not violate departmental policy, the situation was criticized.
+Ma has denied any wrongdoing in her defense against Blackwell and said the sharing of hotel rooms was a cost-saving measure.

 Personal life

 She is married to Jason Hodge, a Ventura County firefighter of Native American descent and an Oxnard Port Commissioner with the Port of Hueneme in Ventura County.
-She also has a dog named Henry.